alisherdavronov/Recaptcha2/README.md

 ```

-   *No need to create a field in model
+   *No need to create a property in model for captcha code.

 5) Add ValidateRecaptcha2 attribute to your controller's post action: